stocksdktest/IOSTestRunner/Pods/MongoSwift/README.md

 Core Server (i.e. SERVER) project are **public**.

 ## Installation
-`MongoSwift` works with Swift 4.2+.
+`MongoSwift` works with Swift 4.0+.

-### macOS and Linux
+### OS X and Linux

-Installation on macOS and Linux is supported via [Swift Package Manager](https://swift.org/package-manager/).
+Installation on OS X and Linux is supported via [Swift Package Manager](https://swift.org/package-manager/).

 #### Step 1: Install the MongoDB C Driver
 The driver wraps the MongoDB C driver, and using it requires having the C driver's two components, `libbson` and `libmongoc`, installed on your system. **The minimum required version of the C Driver is 1.13.0**.

-*On a Mac*, you can install both components at once using [Homebrew](https://brew.sh/):
+On a Mac, you can install both components at once using [Homebrew](https://brew.sh/):
 `brew install mongo-c-driver`.

-*On Linux*: please follow the [instructions](http://mongoc.org/libmongoc/current/installing.html#building-on-unix) from `libmongoc`'s documentation.
+On Linux: please follow the [instructions](http://mongoc.org/libmongoc/current/installing.html#building-on-unix) from `libmongoc`'s documentation.
 Note that the versions provided by your package manager may be too old, in which case you can follow the instructions for building and installing from source.

-See example installation from source on Ubuntu in [Docker](https://github.com/mongodb/mongo-swift-driver/tree/master/Examples/Docker).

 #### Step 2: Install MongoSwift
 *Please follow the instructions in the previous section on installing the MongoDB C Driver before proceeding.*